PowerDNS/pdns/docs/settings.rst

 -  Boolean
 -  Default: yes

-Turning this off will disable the DO flag for SOA queries during zone freshness checks of secondary zones to work around truncated SOA responses.
-It will also disable signature comparison which is used to detect signature changes even when the serial was not increased.
-Hence, disable this setting only if the Primary name server always increases the serial on signature changes.
+Enabled by default, freshness checks for secondary zones will set the DO flag on SOA queries.
+PowerDNS uses the DNSSEC signatures in the SOA response to detect (signature) changes on the primary server, when the serial number was not increased.

+In some scenarios, primary servers send truncated SOA responses.
+As a workaround, this setting can be turned off, and the DO flag as well as the signature checking will be disabled.
+To avoid additional drift, primary servers then must always increase the zone serial on signature changes.

 .. _setting-config-dir: